madhj/xslt-samples/README.md

 # xslt-samples
-A repo for same basic XSL transformations
+A repo for some basic XSL transformations